ga-curriculum/intro-to-asynchronous-programming/async-await/README.md

 tktk Hunter, could you codify `async` and `await` in this hero?

-**Learning Objective:** By the end of this lesson, students will understand how the `async`/`await` syntax applies to asynchronous operations in JavaScript.
+**Learning objective:** By the end of this lesson, students will understand how the `async`/`await` syntax applies to asynchronous operations in JavaScript.

 ## Asynchronous code and the challenge with callbacks